 - The toners for the lab printers are recycled through the Purchasing Office.

 - In September 2008, we purchased and installed LabStats, a program that tracks the hourly activity of the computers in the student labs.
-We are keeping logs of the use of these computers to help us optimize power management in the existing labs and the Diana Center next year.
+We are keeping logs of the use of these computers to help us optimize power management in the labs.
 We need to balance energy use with the computing needs of the students.

 - We are encouraging students, faculty and staff to power down their computers when they are not in use, unless they have to remote in.
 Staff machines are configured to switch to power save for the monitor after 20 minutes.